Protecting customer’s interests

 - The treatment of wastewater collected from the sewerage network to a quality standard (as set out in the Recycled Water and Bio solids Regulations issued by the Department of Energy); and

 - The safe and sustainable reuse, transfer or disposal of the treated products (including recycled water).

-The Department of Energy monitors the performance of ADSSC to ensure it complies with a range of obligations under Law No (2) of 1998, Law (11) of 2018, its Sewerage, Wastewater Treatment and Disposal License and any other relevant Regulations issued by the Department of Energy.
-It also approves any codes or procedures which are issued by ADSSC under the above customer-focused license obligations.
+The Department of Energy monitors the performance of ADSWS to ensure it complies with a range of obligations under Law No (2) of 1998, Law (11) of 2018, its Sewerage, Wastewater Treatment and Disposal License and any other relevant Regulations issued by the Department of Energy.
+It also approves any codes or procedures which are issued by ADSWS under the above customer-focused license obligations.

-For further information on the full range of customer services offered by ADSSC, please contact ADSSC directly.
+For further information on the full range of customer services offered by ADSWS, please contact ADSWS directly.

 Head Office, P.O. box: 108801, Abu Dhabi

 Telephone: 800 555

 Customer Service Charter for Complaint Management

 - Please fill the complaint registration e-form in here, or send it to email@example.com